CelerData/terraform-provider-celerdatabyoc/docs/index.md

 The CelerData Cloud BYOC provider will use the **Secret** and **Client ID** of your application key to provision and manage CelerData resources.

-For more information about managing application keys, see [Application keys](https://docs.celerdata.com/private/main/security/application_keys).
+For more information about managing application keys, see [Application keys](https://docs.celerdata.com/byoc/main/security/application_keys).

+### Authenticate with a service account

+Unlike application keys, service accounts are independent identities that do not depend on any CelerData members.

+Create a service account by following these steps:

+1. Sign in to the [CelerData Cloud BYOC console](https://cloud.celerdata.com/login).

+2. In the left-side navigation pane, choose **Access Control** > **Member**.

+3. On the **Members** page, click the **Service accounts** tab.

+4. On the **Service accounts** tab, click **Create a service account**.

+5. In the **Generate secret for service account** dialog box, enter a name for the service account, and click **Generate now**.

+6. Copy the **Client Secret** and **Client ID**, and click **Yes, I have finished it** to close the dialog box.

+   ~> The **Client Secret** can be viewed only when the service account is created.
+Make sure that you copy and save the **Client Secret** before closing the dialog box.

+The CelerData Cloud BYOC provider will use the **Secret** and **Client ID** of your service account to provision and manage CelerData resources.

+For more information about managing service accounts, see [Service accounts](https://docs.celerdata.com/byoc/main/security/service_accounts).

 ## Privileges

 Cluster deployments require the cloud settings management privilege.

-Make sure that the CelerData cloud account you used to create an application key for the cluster deployments through Terraform has the cloud settings management privilege.
-See [Privileges](https://docs.celerdata.com/private/main/security/cloud_access_control/cloud_access_control_overview#privileges).
+- If you use application keys for authentication, make sure that the CelerData cloud account you used to create the application key for the cluster deployments through Terraform has the privilege.
+- If you use service accounts for authentication, make sure that you have [assigned the privilege](https://docs.celerdata.com/byoc/main/security/service_accounts#assign-roles-to-a-service-account) to the service account used for the cluster deployments through Terraform.

+See [Privileges](https://docs.celerdata.com/byoc/main/security/cloud_access_control/cloud_access_control_overview#privileges) for more information.